openebs-archive/openebs-docs/docs/troubleshooting.md

 # Miscellaneous <a name="Miscellaneous"></a>

-Issue with syslogs getting filled in a Vagrant environment #50

-What do I do if Vagrant up does not progress? #167

-Why does Vagrant up fail with the message "ttyname failed: Inappropriate ioctl for device" #188

 While setting up vagrant version 1.7, kubemaster-01 runs while the Kubernetes node does not respond #218

-Vagrant up command on version 2.0.0 does not respond on Windows 8 #301

-How do I bring up a minion node online when it displays NotReady status #308

-Issue with weave-net pod is restarting several times while running Prometheus and Percona components simultaneously. #601

-Minikube displays an error "Error starting host: Error getting state for host: machine does not exist" while installing. #602

 PVC is not created while deploying Percona Galera Cluster #1011

-While installing OpenEBS using Helm Charts, the command helm install openebs-charts/openebs displays an error.#1032

 Issue running Jenkins with Rancher #1121

-The on-premise kubernetes setup for versions greater than 1.8 using the ansible-playbooks fails with an error. #1127

 Deleting cluster using oebs-cloud.sh failed to delete resources vpc and dhcp-options #1230